 Customer Service & Technical Support

-For self-help, the company also offers its CCBill Merchant Support and CCBill Knowledgebase, both of which can be accessed at any time directly from the CCBill website.
+For self-help, the company also offers its CCBill Merchant Support and CCBill Knowledgebase, as well as the aforementioned pricing page where you can look up CCbill charges.
 These are valuable resources and should be your first stop if you need to troubleshoot a problem.
 While they won’t solve every issue, they provide clear instructions for solving common problems and might save you from having to contact customer support.
-Even if you aren’t having any issues, these are excellent educational resources.
-You should take a look at them to get a better understanding of how the company’s services work.

 CCBill has been accredited by the BBB since 2014 and currently has an A+ rating.
-The company has had 20 complaints filed within the last three years, with eleven of those complaints filed within the previous twelve months.
-Its BBB profile also includes 47 reviews filed by consumers, with an average of 1.09 out of 5 stars.
+The company has had 34 complaints filed within the last three years, with 19 of those complaints filed within the previous twelve months.
+Its BBB profile also includes 71 reviews filed by consumers, with an average of 1.11 out of 5 stars.
+Many of these complaints come from the consumer, not the merchant side of things, however.

 Have you had any experience with CCBill (as a merchant, not a consumer)?
 If so, please tell us about it in the Comments section below.

-CCBill stands out from many of these providers by offering transparent pricing and very flexible contract terms.
+CCBill stands out from its high-risk competitors by offering transparent pricing and very flexible contract terms.
 Upfront rate disclosures are almost unheard of among high-risk specialists, so we’re very impressed with the company for letting you know ahead of time what you can expect to pay.
 On the other hand, its rates are very high, especially its low-risk and nonprofit pricing.
-However, you need to understand that processing rates aren’t everything, especially for a low-volume business.
-Some businesses will save money overall since CCBill doesn’t charge the usual assortment of monthly and annual fees.
-The company’s pay-as-you-go pricing model will help you avoid getting charged every month whether you process any transactions or not.
+Indeed, it would be hard to recommend CCBill to low-risk businesses based on the company’s standard processing rates alone.